- Bones and joints

 Also read, Physiotherapy Clinic in Oakville

-Physiotherapy treatment for patitents with shin splints is vital to speed up the healing process.
+Physiotherapy treatment for patients with shin splints is vital to speed up the healing process.
 Physiotherapy will ensure the most optimal outcome and reduce the likelihood of recurrence.
 Treatment may comprise of the following:

-• The use of orthotics or shock absorbing insoles
+- The use of orthotics or shock-absorbing insoles

-• Exercises to improve flexibility, balance, strength, and core stablility
+- Exercises to improve flexibility, balance, strength, and core stability

 Also read, Physiotherapy Clinic in Mississauga

-If you happen to suffer from shin splints and you are looking for a way to relieve pain, stress, and improve over-all health, try adding physical therapy to a routine wellness plan.
+If you happen to suffer from shin splints and you are looking for a way to relieve pain, stress, and improve overall health, try adding physical therapy to a routine wellness plan.
 Our physiotherapists at Triangle Physiotherapy can be a powerful ally when combating daily stress, muscle pain, and general health issues when it comes to shin splints.
 Not only does physical therapy relieve pain, increase energy levels, and improve overall physical and mental performance, it prevents further injuries.
-Our experienced, professional physical therapists at Triangle Physiotherapy are available at five convienient locations: Etobicoke, Oakville, Mississauga, Toronto, and Kings West.
-At Triangle we customize every physical therapy session to address your individual needs.

 Do your legs tingle, become numb, or feel weak?
 You may be experiencing Sciatica.
 The term Sciatica describes leg pain that originates from the lower back and travels through the buttock and down the large sciatic nerve in the back of each leg.
 Sciatica is not a medical diagnosis in and of itself –it is a symptom of an underlying medical condition.
 Common lower back problems such as: lumbar herniated disc, degenerative disc disease, and spondylolisthesis can cause sciatica symptoms.
-Sciatica is often characterized by one or more of the following symptoms:

 • Constant pain in only one side of the buttock or leg (rarely in both legs)